nooqta/saiku/readme.md

 Saiku leverages the **Model Context Protocol (MCP)**, a cutting-edge standard for enabling AI models to interact with external tools and resources securely and efficiently.
 MCP is becoming increasingly vital in the AI landscape, allowing agents like Saiku to:

-*   **Extend Capabilities:** Seamlessly integrate with various tools (filesystem access, web browsing, API interactions, etc.) provided by MCP servers.
+*   **Extend Capabilities:** Seamlessly integrate with various tools (filesystem access, web browsing, API interactions, code execution, etc.) provided by connected MCP servers.
-*   **Access Real-time Data:** Utilize dynamic information from connected resources.
+*   **Access Real-time Data:** Utilize dynamic information from connected resources (e.g., databases, APIs, system information).
-*   **Perform Complex Actions:** Go beyond text generation to execute commands, manipulate files, and interact with external systems.
+*   **Perform Complex Actions:** Go beyond text generation to execute commands, manipulate files, interact with external systems, and orchestrate multi-step processes.

 By building on MCP, Saiku ensures a flexible, extensible, and future-proof architecture for AI agent development.
 Learn more about MCP [here](./documentation/MCP.md).